Vivek-Tandale/ETL-Project/README.md

-Read the "Steps.ipynb file for brief description on the steps taken the ETL process
+Read the "Steps.ipynb" file for brief description on the steps taken the ETL process